 8. Seek help from a qualified mental health professional.

 If you feel like you don’t deserve to be happy, or guilty when you do feel happy, the best thing you can do is seek help from a qualified mental health professional.
 Those kinds of feelings usually don’t come from nowhere.
 They often stem from mental illness, trauma, or domestic and child abuse.
 These are not things that can generally be tackled through self-help and articles on the internet.

-You’re most likely going to need professional help.
-Click here to find a counselor near you (or one who can work with you remotely via phone or video chat) so that you can address the underlying causes of the thoughts you are having.
+You’re most likely going to need professional help to address the underlying causes of the thoughts you are having.

 The good news is that this is a problem that you can resolve and heal if you’re willing to take it on.
 It won’t be easy, but you can do this.

 Click here if you’d like to learn more about the service BetterHelp.com provide and the process of getting started.